openMetadataInitiative/openMINDS_documentation/docs/shared/working_with_openminds.rst

 openMINDS can be applied at different levels depending on the use case:

-- **schema model only**: to define and structure metadata without providing concrete instances
+- **schema model only**: to create complete metadata graphs using only custom-defined instances
-- **instance libraries only**: to reuse standardized terminologies and reference data independently of the schema model
+- **instance libraries only**: to use openMINDS-defined instances as shared semantic references
-- **combined use**: to create complete metadata graphs using both schemas and instance libraries
+- **combined use**: to create complete metadata graphs using openMINDS-defined instances where available

 The combined use of schemas and instance libraries provides the most semantically complete and interoperable solution.